bootstrap-vue/bootstrap-vue/src/components/link/README.md

 ```

 Disabling a link will set the Bootstrap V4 `.disabled` class on the link
-as well as handles stoping event propegation, preventing the default action
+as well as handles stoping event propagation, preventing the default action
-from occuring, and removing the link from the document tab sequence.
+from occuring, and removing the link from the document tab sequence (`tabindex="-1"`).

 **Note:** Boostrap V4 CSS currently does not style disabled links differently than
 non-disabled links.
 You can use the following custom CSS to style disabled links